Uh-oh. Yep, it can definitely feel awkward if members of your staff are sleeping / or have slept together 😍

 Remember, you also have a duty of care to your employees, so there are safeguarding issues to watch out for.
 For example, bullying and harassment, unwanted attention, and verbal or physical abuse.

-👉 By the way, if you do ever feel the relationship is unwanted, this could lead to dismissal so make sure you download my Disciplinary Toolkit.
+👉 By the way, if you do ever feel the relationship is unwanted, this could lead to their dismissal, but before you do anything drastic there is a legal process you need to follow, so make sure you download my Disciplinary Toolkit.

 👉 Also, check out my Employee Handbook Template – a bunch of all the super important HR policies for your business (including Personal Relationships at Work).